Update 11/21/2019: Elite Plan is live today, the article below is updated with this information.

 Details on streaming are still scarce, but the AT&T announcement indicates that on the Starter and Extra plans video streaming will be limited to SD resolution while the top-tier Elite will get HD resolution.

 Historically, AT&T used its Stream Saver feature to throttle video streams to 1.5Mbps to force 480p (SD) resolution, but some plans could turn this feature off for full HD streaming.
-It's not yet clear, but it's likely AT&T will continue to use Stream Saver to throttle the Starter and Extra plans to SD while allowing those on the Elite plan to turn it off for HD.
+AT&T will continue to use Stream Saver to throttle the Starter and Extra plans to SD while allowing those on the Elite plan to turn it off for HD.

 Unlimited &More Premium will not change and can access HD video by turning off Stream Saver.